proiel/proiel/README.md

 ## Development

-Check out the git repository from GitHub and run `bin/setup` to install all development dependencies.
-Then run `rake` to run the tests.
+Check out the git repository from GitHub and run `bundle install` to install all development dependencies.
+Then run `bundle exec rake` to run the tests.

-You can also run `bin/console` for an interactive prompt to experiment with.

 To install a development version of this gem, run `bundle exec rake install`.